What information does Copy Me That collect and use?

 Copy Me That button (extension)

 This is the button that is used when copying recipes.
-(Technically, the button refers to the Chrome, Safari, and Edge extensions, the iPad/iPhone Safari share extension, the app browser's built-in Copy Me That button, and the bookmarklet that is used for other browsers, including Firefox and mobile Chrome).
+(Technically, the button refers to the Chrome, Safari, Firefox, and Edge extensions, the iPad/iPhone Safari share extension, the app browser's built-in Copy Me That button, and the bookmarklet that is used for other browsers, including Android/iOS Firefox and Android/iOS Chrome).
 The Copy Me That button does not collect any information until you choose to use it on a webpage.
 We register the web pages from which you copy recipes.
 When you copy a recipe, all information on that web page may be uploaded and saved, not just the recipe.
 When you copy a recipe from Facebook, only the selected post is uploaded.

 Your entered information